ruby-analysis/sexp_analysis/README.md

 > How can I refactor or organize my code to better match the domain?

 > What are some specific examples of coupling between objects that are not located together?

-#The really dumbed down version

-> When editing this massive Rails project,
-> I find myself scrolling up and down the file browser and forgetting where I
-> am in the codebase or what I was trying to find.
->
-> It's OK when I know the name
-> of the file I'm looking for, but it's awful when I am not sure or can't
-> remember what to look for.

-> Also having tons of small objects is great.
-But
-> understanding the dependencies between code that is many levels of
-> directories away from other related code seems painful.

-# In one simple question:
-> How can I fit more related things together on screen?

 #Hypothesis